dumux/dumux/doc/doxygen/groups/material.md

 @details In porous media, the effective heat conductivity depends on the solid-fluid conductivity ratio, the volume fractions of the constituent phases, and the geometry of the solid-fluid interface \cite aichlmayr2006effective.
 The following laws are implemented:
 @ingroup Fluidmatrixinteractions

+@defgroup pcSwkrSwRelations pc-Sw and kr-Sw relations
+@brief Laws for calculating capillary pressures and relative permeabilities
+@details In porous media, if locally co-existing fluid phases are present, the phenomenon of capillary pressure and relative permeability will have to be accounted for.

+@ingroup Fluidmatrixinteractions
 <!-- FluidStates -->

 @defgroup FluidStates Fluid States